mpetuska/kmdc/README.md

 * Use `./sandbox/` to render components in browser (needs to be linked separately in IDEA)
     * `./gradlew jsBrowserRun -t` to start development server
     * Visit [http://localhost:3000](http://localhost:3000) to see your content
-    * If you're adding a new component, render it by creating [Samples](./sandbox/src/jsMain/samples/MDCButton.kt) object for it
+    * If you're adding a new component, render it by creating [Showcases](./sandbox/src/jsMain/showcases/MDCButton.kt) file for it
     * Thanks to gradle continuous mode, any change in kmdc modules will trigger automatic refresh of sandbox and the browser.
 It takes a few seconds after you save your changes, so be patient.